laestrada/laestrada.github.io/_recipes/baked-orzo-eggplant.md

 * 3 medium tomatoes, diced

 ## Preparation
-1. Sprinkle your eggplant generously with salt and let it drain in a colander for 30 minutes.
-I used this time to get the rest of my ingredients ready.
-After 30 minutes, rinse it well and pat it dry on towels.
+1. Sprinkle the eggplant generously with salt and let it drain in a colander for 30 minutes.
+Use this time to prepare the remaining ingredients.
+Rinse the eggplant well and pat it dry.

-1. Preheat your oven to 350°F. Heat a large frying pan over medium-high heat.
-Once hot, add the oil and once the oil is shimmering, add the eggplant.
-Fry for 8 minutes, stirring pieces occasionally.
-Using a slotted spoon or spatula, transfer them to paper towels to drain.
-Add celery and carrots to remaining oil and cook for 1.
-3 minutes before adding onion and garlic.
-Cook together for 5 more minutes on medium heat.
-Stir in the orzo and tomato paste and cook for two minutes more.
-Off the heat, add the oregano, mozzarella, parmesan, tomatoes, fried eggplant, lemon zest, 1 teaspoon table salt, many grinds of black pepper and the stock and mix well.
+1. Preheat the oven to 350°F. Heat a large frying pan over medium-high heat.
+Once hot, add the oil.
+When the oil is shimmering, add the eggplant.
+Fry for 8 minutes, stirring occasionally, then transfer to paper towels with a slotted spoon or spatula.
+Add the celery and carrots to the remaining oil and cook for 1 to 3 minutes before adding the onion and garlic.
+Cook together over medium heat for 5 more minutes.
+Stir in the orzo and tomato paste and cook for 2 minutes.
+Remove from the heat, add the oregano, mozzarella, parmesan, tomatoes, eggplant, lemon zest, 1 teaspoon salt, black pepper, and stock, and mix well.

 1. Transfer mixture to an 8×11-inch (about 2 quarts) ovenproof baking dish.
 Cover with foil and bake 20 minutes, then bake 20 minutes without the foil.
 (You can increase the ratio of foil-on to foil-off time if you don’t like a crunchy pasta lid.)
 Let rest for 5 minutes before serving.

 ### Tips:
-* Don't forget to rinse eggplant.
-Cook vegetables till they are tender -- didn't get soft in the oven.
-More mozzarella wouldn't hurt.
+* Rinse the salted eggplant, and cook the vegetables until tender because they will not soften much in the oven.
 * Water can replace the vegetable broth, and canned tomatoes can replace fresh tomatoes.
 * Use half as much dried oregano as fresh.
 Thyme also works, but use half as much because it is stronger.
 * Whole-wheat orzo works as written.
 Other grains may need more broth and should be par-cooked if they take longer than pasta.